jcgneto/CV/README.md

 # Research areas of interest

-Microbial genomics and ecology.
+Bacterial genomics and ecology.
-Learning and identifying novel genomics and ecological signatures using microbial genomics data.
+Learning and identifying novel genomics and ecological signatures using bacterial genomics data.
 Foodborne pathogens genomics.

 # Publications